maxmcd/gRPSQLite/README.md

 ## Tips for Writing a gRPC server

-An over-simplification is you are effectively writing a remote block device.
+An over-simplification: You are effectively writing a remote block device.

 ### Handling page sizes and row keys

-Because SQLite uses stable page sizes (and predictable database/wal headers), you can key by the `% page_size` (sometimes called `sector_size`) interval.
+Because SQLite uses stable page sizes (and predictable database/wal headers), you can key by the `offset % page_size` (sometimes called `sector_size`) interval.
+SQLite should always perform writes on the `page_size` interval already, but it's a good idea to verify on write to prevent malicious clients from corrupting the DB.

-This VFS has `SQLITE_IOCAP_SUBPAGE_READ` (which would allow it to read at non-page offsets).
+This VFS has `SQLITE_IOCAP_SUBPAGE_READ` disabled, which would otherwise allow reads to occur at non-offset intervals.
 However, it will still often read at special offsets and lengths for the database header.
 The following is an example of what operations are valled on the main db file when it is first opened:

 ```